chandruxp/evrythng-js-sdk/README.md

 The library can help you to handle errors in a few ways:

 1.	errorHandler third argument for CRUD methods (and some other methods as well).
-2.	onError callback option for Evrythng instance to get all errors in one place.
+2.	onError callback option for EVRYTHNG instance to get all errors in one place.
 3.	browser's console: all errors go there, no configuration is needed for that.

 _Example of using onError callback:_